 The following list of tenses shows the different verb forms for regular verbs:

 The general rule for past tense is that you add –ed to the base of the verb.
 However, the past tense verb form becomes more complicated depending on what letter the base of the verb ends with.
 The following rules apply to most cases of regular verbs.

 When the base form of the verb ends with:

 Irregular verbs don't conform to the above spelling rules and therefore must be learned individually.
-The following is an example of an irregular verb:
+The following is an example of the different verb forms for an irregular verb:

 One genre that stresses the importance of using action verbs is resume and cover letter writing.
 Job seekers need to understand that employers need to be able to clearly see the applicants accomplishments.
 Since resumes and cover letters strive to be succinct and to the point, verb usage is particularly important.
-Get to the point with your verbs when applying for a job.
+Be sure to use the right action verbs to describe your skills and past accomplishments when applying for a job.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!

 People will see it as Author Name with your public word lists.